amum0611/kernel/distribution/kernel/carbon-home/bin/README.txt

 		-Dcomponents.repository=[path]
 				Overwrite the default location we keep all the OSGi bundles.

-6. wsdl2java.sh & wsdl2java.bat - Tool for generating Java code from WSDLs
+5. wsdl2java.sh & wsdl2java.bat - Tool for generating Java code from WSDLs

-7. install.bat                  - Install Carbon Windows NT service

-8. uninstall.bat                - Uninstall Carbon Windows NT service

-9. java2wsdl.sh & java2wsdl.bat - Tool for generating WSDL from Java code
+6. java2wsdl.sh & java2wsdl.bat - Tool for generating WSDL from Java code

-10. ciphertool.sh & ciphertool.bat - Tool for encrypting and decrypting simple texts such as passwords.
+7. ciphertool.sh & ciphertool.bat - Tool for encrypting and decrypting simple texts such as passwords.
     The arguments that are inputs to this tool with their meanings are shown bellow.

 	keystore        - If keys are in a store , it's location